-Tier 1 projects are recommended to be substantially completed within five years of approval of the Bicycle Master Plan.
+Tier 1 projects are recommended to be substantially completed in the near term following approval of the Bicycle Master Plan.
 These projects include:

-- Bikeways located in seven Bicycle Pedestrian Priority Areas. - Neighborhood greenways feeding into these BPPA areas. - Bikeways with high demand that are included in the capital improvements program. - Other county priorities.
+- Bikeways located in seven Bicycle and Pedestrian Priority Areas. - Neighborhood greenways feeding into these BiPPA areas. - Bikeways with high demand that are included in the capital improvements program. - Other county priorities.